 Transactional emails are exempt from these rules with the exception of #1.

 Canadian Anti-Spam Law (CASL)

 On July 1, 2014, the Canadian Anti-Spam Law (CASL) goes into effect for emails sent to Canadian residents.
-You can read the full text of the law here.
+You can read the full text of the law on the Government of Canada Justice Laws Website.
 The law essentially says that Canadian recipients of both email and push notifications need to provide “expressed or implied” consent to your communication with them.

 There are a couple key differences between CASL and CAN-SPAM, most notably:

 - CASL applies to where the message is received, so senders outside of Canada are affected